 Organization as a Sponsor

 Occasionally, a non-profit organization or medical institution may serve as a sponsor on a parole application.
-In those instances, if an employee of the organization cannot complete a Form I-134, Affidavit of Support (PDF, 461 KB), the petitioner should include with the parole application, a letter from the organization committing to support the beneficiary.
+In those instances, if an employee of the organization cannot complete a Form I-134, the petitioner should include with the parole application, a letter from the organization committing to support the beneficiary.

 Eligibility for Parole

 A USCIS officer considers each request and the evidence provided on a case-by-case basis, taking into account all of the circumstances.
-(See Section 212(d)(5) of the INA.)
 The burden of proof is on the petitioner to establish that parole should be authorized.
-Parole will be authorized only if we conclude, based on all the evidence the petitioner submits and any other relevant evidence available to us, that There are urgent humanitarian or significant public benefit reasons for the beneficiary to be in the United States; and The beneficiary merits a favorable exercise of discretion.
+Parole will be authorized only if it’s concluded, based on all the evidence the petitioner submits and any other relevant evidence available to us, that There are urgent humanitarian or significant public benefit reasons for the beneficiary to be in the United States; and The beneficiary merits a favorable exercise of discretion.

 Urgent Humanitarian Reasons